 The Great Basin of the Southwestern United States, within which the Eagle Mountain Data Center is located, covers large portions of Nevada and Utah.
 Water risk in the watershed arises from increasing aridity from climate change and increasing water demand from rapid population growth.
 These twin pressures have led to substantial and publicized1 reductions in the volume and area of the Great Salt Lake.
 This desiccation is leaving the lakebed exposed and allowing dust laden with toxic heavy metals to become airborne, which poses a risk to Salt Lake City to the North of the Eagle Mountain Data Center.
-Efforts to conserve water have led the City to pause issuance of permits for businesses that require significant water.
+Efforts to conserve water have led the City of Eagle Mountain to pause issuance of permits for businesses that require significant water.
 These concerns contribute to a high water risk in this region.
-Meta has funded two projects within the Great Basin: the Provo River Flow Restoration, which provided a benefit of 1,574,000 m3 (415,806,728 gallons) in 2021, and the Eagle Mountain Wastewater Reuse project, which is anticipated to provide benefits in the coming years (Figure 6).
+Meta has funded three projects within the Great Basin.
+The Provo River Flow Restoration provided a volumetric benefit of 1,574,000 m3 (415,806,807 gallons) in 2022.
+The Eagle Mountain Wastewater Reuse project and Hobble Creek Flow Restoration project are expected to provide benefits in coming years (Figure 6).